Variables

 std::set<Key> // Represents a set of keys of type 'Key'

-The other built in types are usually used when you need larger range of values or need to save space.
-The additional standard type (shown above) are different types of container and provide different accesses characteristics (which will be explained later).
-We will cover all these types in due course.
+The other built-in types are usually used when you need a wider range of values or need to save space.
+The additional standard types (shown above) are different types of containers that provide different access characteristics (which will be explained later).
+We will eventually cover all these types.

 variables.cpp